bones0xab/Tp_Java/TP6/README.md

 ---
 ## Departements

-In the first place, we see this table view by default show all departements those are available.
+In the first place, we see this table view by default show all departments those are available.

 ![image](https://github.com/user-attachments/assets/98e0b5ba-dcf5-410d-9648-02f834bc7293)